 • Global Health

+Please describe your motivation for this practice scenario.
 Why do you feel you are particularly suited for this practice scenario?
-What knowledge, skills, and attitudes have you developed that have prepared you for this career path?”
+What knowledge, skills and attitudes have you developed that have prepared you for this career path?
+Limit: 1,000 characters

-It seems to me, that in our climate of misinformation and social media holding far too much influence over the opinions of the populace, we in the medical community have an obligation to concern ourselves with public health and safety, and a large part of that job includes information flow.
+Sample Answer: it seems to me that in our climate of misinformation and social media holding far too much influence over the opinions of the populace, we in the medical community have an obligation to concern ourselves with public health and safety, and a large part of that job includes information flow.

-I want to create a system that directs the best information to the public in a credible, reliable way, which would mean eliminating biases and perception of biases, allowing for rapid dissemination of information, and creating good communication with the public.
+I want to create a system that directs the best information to the public in a reliable way, which would mean eliminating biases and perceptions of biases, allowing for rapid dissemination of information.

-During my studies, I had to create social media accounts and campaigns to coordinate events and get information to the public.
+During my studies, I had to create social media accounts and campaigns to coordinate events.
 I created a successful news platform that was used at the local level.
 I think that my success there, and the skills and experiences gained, will allow me to assist in developing the role of public health in relation to the public.

-“Curricular interests: How will you take advantage of the Stanford Medicine Discovery Curriculum and scholarly concentration requirement to achieve your personal career goals?”
+How will you take advantage of the Stanford Medicine Discovery Curriculum and scholarly concentration requirement to achieve your personal career goals?
+Limit: 1,000 characters

-My university degree is in social work, and I remain passionately committed to social work as an integral part of my life, who I am as a person, and who I hope to become in the medical community.
+Sample Answer: My university degree is in social work, and I remain passionately committed to it as an integral part of my life, who I am as a person, and who I hope to become in the medical community.
 The Stanford Medicine Discovery Curriculum features a pathway for an MD and master’s degree in any field.
 I would like to continue my studies in social work by obtaining my master’s in that field.

 Medicine and social work are intrinsically linked.
 It is often the disenfranchised and underrepresented who suffer from a lack of health care.